-Baptism is how each old Adam is birthed into the Church, always against his will.
-The Spirit washes and weans old Adam on the tangible Gospel at the font - water and God's Word.
+Baptism is how each old Adam, or each sinner, is birthed into the Church, always against his will (Titus 3:4-7).
+The Spirit washes and weans old Adam on the tangible Gospel in Baptism through the water joined to God’s Word.

-So then, can someone who's born a child of Adam and Eve, who bears the marks of a fallen and wrecked world in his body and mind, who suffers profound intellectual disabilities “consciously and freely turn to Christ and follow him in baptism"?
+So then, can someone who is born a child of Adam and Eve, who bears the marks of a fallen and wrecked world in his body and mind, who suffers profound intellectual disabilities “consciously and freely turn to Christ and follow him in baptism”?
 No!
-Of course he can't.
-And, of course, this means he can never be a part of the Church.
-He can never share the table with those who are called "children of God."
-But, thank Christ, it's not up to us to consciously and freely do anything, except to sin and resist God's grace.
+Of course, he can’t.
+And, of course, if this is the basis for his ability to be baptism, this also means he can never be a part of the Church.
+He can never share the table with those who are called “children of God.”
+But, thanks be to Christ, it’s not up to us to consciously and freely do anything, except to sin and resist God’s grace.

 Instead, God has already decided for people who suffer profound intellectual disabilities.
-For proof, we don't have to look anywhere else but Golgotha.
-Before we even had time to consider who "them" was when Jesus cried, "Father, forgive them, because they don't know what in the world they're doing!", God consciously and freely "chose us in Christ before the foundation of the world" (Ephesians 1:4).
+For proof, we don’t have to look anywhere else but Golgotha.
+There Jesus cried, “Father, forgive them, for they do not know what they are doing!”
+(Luke 23:34).
+By “they” He means us.
+All of us who turn away from Him, who cannot consciously choose Him.
+And yet God consciously and freely “chose us in Christ before the foundation of the world” (Eph.
+1:4).

 There’s no question about it.
 The blood and water that pour from Jesus’ side at Calvary pour out to cover the profoundly disabled too.